 Dr. Denver Fowler

-Denver received her Ph.D. from Montana State University (Go ‘Cats!) with Dr. Jack Horner, and his research largely focuses on how dinosaurs lived.
+Denver received his Ph.D. from Montana State University (Go ‘Cats!) with Dr. Jack Horner, and his research largely focuses on how dinosaurs lived.
 Ranging from how “raptor” dinosaurs used their sickle-like claws to pin down prey, the biggest dinosaur in North America, sauropod ontogeny and how they used their feet for nest building, Triceratops ontogeny and how it evolved throughout the Hell Creek Formation, to even how a Tyrannosaurus ate a Triceratops, Denver’s areas of research and expertise span a variety of fascinating topics.
 Denver is the Curator at the Badlands Dinosaur Museum at the Dickinson Museum Center in Dickinson, ND – in addition to many new displays, the Badlands Dinosaur Museum is doing tons of amazing Montana fieldwork, so go check out their great discoveries!

 Dr. Mark Loewen